-At our Annual Meeting, stockholders will be asked to act upon the matters outlined in the Notice of Annual Meeting of Stockholders provided with this Proxy Statement, including the election of two Class II directors; ratification of PricewaterhouseCoopers LLP as our independent registered public accounting firm; approval of the increase in shares of Company common stock issuable under the SandRidge Energy, Inc. 2009 Incentive Plan (the "2009 Incentive Plan"); approval, in a non-binding vote, of the compensation of the named executive officers ("Advisory Vote on Compensation"); recommending, in a non-binding vote, whether a non-binding stockholder vote to approve the compensation of our named executive officers should occur every one, two or three years ("Advisory Vote on Frequency"); and any other matters properly presented at the meeting.
+At our Annual Meeting, stockholders will be asked to act upon the matters outlined in the Notice of Annual Meeting of Stockholders provided with this Proxy Statement, including the election of two Class III directors; ratification of PricewaterhouseCoopers LLP as our independent registered public accounting firm; approval of the increase in shares of Company common stock issuable under the SandRidge Energy, Inc. 2009 Incentive Plan (the "2009 Incentive Plan"); and any other matters properly presented at the meeting.